Think-and-Dev/rskswap-com/src/pages/docs/v2/01-protocol-overview/04-glossary.md

 ### ERC20

-ERC20 tokens are fungibile tokens on Ethereum.
+ERC20 tokens are fungibile tokens on RSK.
 Uniswap supports all standard ERC20 implementations.

 ### Factory